ChechG/ensolvers-to-do-list/react-version/README.md

 ## Database

 One of the most crucial parts of the overall performance of the app is the database mapping implemented.
-To better understand and start using the app, a dump.sql file is used to populate the database when you run the script.
-Once you get the hang of it, the user can delete the default tasks and folders.
+To better understand and start using the app, a dump.sql file is used to populate the database.
+Once you get the hang of it, the user can delete the default tasks.

-Use your root password to dump the dump file in the mysql database.
+Use your root password to dump the dump file in the mysql database (MySQL Workbench).

 ## Author